What are your opening hours?

 How does your flower addicts club work?

 There’s no cards to carry, no numbers to remember and no membership period.
 If you buy flowers from us you are entitled to be a member for free.
 It’s that easy.
 We just need some details from you and then you’ll be set for the following benefits.
-We'll send you a birthday surprise offer each year, put you in the weekly prize draw to win a $50 bouquet whenever you buy flowers, allow you to accumulate points to redeem in the future and offer you specials in-store and through our website from time to time.
+We'll put you in the weekly prize draw to win a $100 bouquet whenever you buy flowers, allow you to accumulate points to redeem in the future and offer you specials in-store and through our website from time to time.
 Joining the Flower Addicts Club is easy.
-All you have to do is place an order with us and provide us with your contact details and day and month of birth.
-Note that reward points are available for flowers and products purchased in store and for delivery over the phone but do not accrue for wedding and event flowers or weekly corporate installations.
+All you have to do is place an order with us and provide us with your contact details.
+Note that reward points are available for flowers and products purchased in store and for delivery over the phone but do not accrue for wedding and event flowers, weekly corporate installations or on our online specials offered to Flower Addicts only.

 How do I get my wedding flowers underway?